cmstead/js-refactor-atom/README.md

 - **All tests must continue to pass.
 Any pull requests with failing tests cannot be accepted.**
 - **Pull request must explain changes which are made, referring to an issue number as available.**
 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

+## Change Log

+### 0.7.0

+- Enhanced scope finding script to use estraverse for better ES Next syntax